Karshilov/XnYZip/README.md

-# XnYSZ
+# XnYZip

-This is the XnYSZ project.
+This is the XnYZip project.

 # Building and installing